-- Navigate to Service / Real Time Data / Time & Temp / T3 & T4 Thermistors (See "Service Menu" on page 79 for details). - 2.
-Wait five minutes into the freeze cycle. - 3.
-Record the evaporator inlet (T3) and outlet (T4) temperatures at 5 minutes into the freeze cycle.
+- Navigate to Service / Real Time Data / Time & Temp /T3 & T4 Thermistors (See page 81 Service Menu Navigation for details). - 2.
+Wait five minutes into the freeze cycle. - Record the evaporator inlet (T3) and outlet (T4) temperatures at 5 minutes into the freeze cycle.
 Determine the difference. - 4.
 Record the information on the table.